This article covers the following syllabus areas:

 Each $1 invested in working capital is expected to generate $630 of revenue.
 Although this may not appear to be a particularly efficient use of resources, the first year’s trading may not be representative.
 Once Topple Co becomes more established it should benchmark its sales to working capital ratio against sector data if available.

 This article has covered the foundations of working capital management, focusing on the analysis of current assets and current liabilities.
-The F9 syllabus also demands detailed knowledge of specific models and techniques for each component of working capital – cash, inventory, receivables and payables – and a well-prepared candidate must also be competent in using these.
+The Financial Management syllabus also demands detailed knowledge of specific models and techniques for each component of working capital – cash, inventory, receivables and payables – and a well-prepared candidate must also be competent in using these.

 PwC Global Working Capital Survey 2015